 Just enter the flight you booked and turn on the “Track prices” toggle – you’ll need a Gmail account to do it.
 From here, Google Flights will monitor the price of the flight and alert you via email any time the price changes.
 Of course, you’ll need to know what you originally paid for your flight.

 We received many more responses which all but confirmed getting a voucher from Delta for the fare difference was possible.
-But that doesn’t mean you’ll always get a cut if the price of a flight you’ve booked drops.

-This is the epitome of a “your mileage may vary” situation.
-If you don’t get the answer you are hoping for, we recommend hanging up and calling again – or starting a new online chat with a different agent.
+But as always, if you don’t get the answer you are hoping for, we recommend hanging up and calling again – or starting a new online chat with a different agent.
 Keep in mind that even the fine print of Delta’s policies suggests this won’t work.
 Still, it’s possible to make it happen.

 Once you’ve confirmed a price drop, just send Delta a message via their text message support.
 Once you start, text “representative” which will get you an agent on the line.

 From there, just ask the agent for a voucher for the price difference of your flight, including all the details of your flight.
 That includes your confirmation number, the routing, the dates of travel, and of course your name.

 We have to stress again: Your mileage may vary.